Lagardère Group: Sale of endurance sports division to WTC

-Lagardère Publishing acquired Perseus Books (2016), Bookouture (2017), La Plage (2018), Worthy Publishing Group (2018), Gigamic (2019), Blackrock Games (2019) and Short Books (2019).
-Lagardère Travel Retail completed the acquisitions of Paradies (2015), Hojeij Branded Foods (2018) and International Duty Free (2019).

 Sale of most of the media assets and sports agency

 Since the first half of 2018, a plan to sell the Group's media assets (excluding Paris Match, Le Journal du Dimanche, Europe 1, Europe 2, RFM and the Elle brand licence) was underway at Lagardère Active.
 The Group had already divested a large number of assets, including international radio operations, the main digital assets (including e-Health), and the interest in Marie Claire.
 In 2019, Lagardère finalised the sale of most of the magazine publishing titles in France, the TV businesses, the stake in Mezzo and Disney Hachette Presse.

 The Lagardère group finalized the sale of 75% of Lagardère Sports (excluding Lagardère Live Entertainment) to Hamburg-based private equity firm H.I.G.
 Capital on April 22, 2020.

 In May 2020, the Group resisted a demand for the replacement of most of the board members, submitted by Amber Capital, its new largest shareholder.
 In August, peer French media conglomerate Vivendi raised its stake in the Group to 23.5%, the highest among all shareholders, including Amber (which raised its own by 2% to 20%).
 It made a pact with the fund in which the two jointly requested four seats, three for Amber and one for Vivendi, on the board.

-In November 2020, Lagardère Studios was sold to Mediawan.
+In November 2020, Lagardère Studios, the entertainment television division of Lagardère Active was sold to French-based media production and distribution company Mediawan.
 In July 2021, Lagardère Sports was fully divested by the sale of remaining 25% to H.I.G.
 Capital.